 AIM OF THE STUDY

-The aim of the paper is to gauge students’ effectiveness to use lexicographic information from multiple supplementary corpus examples in the extra sections of online dictionary entries.
+The aim of the paper is to gauge students’ effectiveness using lexicographic information from multiple supplementary corpus examples in the extra sections of online dictionary entries.
 The author will attempt to answer the following research questions:

-1. Do three encoding corpus example sentences (used with one and two target syntax and collocation patterns of use) contribute to significantly higher translation accuracy than twelve encoding corpus examples (used with one and two target syntax and collocation patterns of use)?
+1. Does exposure to three example sentences (with either one or two relevant examples) contribute to significantly higher translation accuracy compared to twelve example sentences (with either one or two relevant examples)?

-2. Do three encoding corpus example sentences (used with one and two target syntax and collocation patterns of use) contribute to significantly higher translation accuracy than fifteen encoding corpus examples (used with one and two target syntax and collocation patterns of use)?
+2. Does exposure to three example sentences (with either one or two relevant examples) contribute to significantly higher translation accuracy compared to fifteen example sentences (with either one or two relevant examples)?

-3. Do twelve encoding corpus example sentences (used with one and two target syntax and collocation patterns of use) contribute to significantly higher translation accuracy than fifteen encoding corpus examples (used with one and two target syntax and collocation patterns of use)?
+3. Does exposure to twelve example sentences (with either one or two relevant examples) contribute to significantly higher translation accuracy compared to fifteen example sentences (with either one or two relevant examples)?

 METHOD